-COMPETENCY I EADNING STDATEON EVIDENCE ACCOMPLICATION COMPETENCY I .
-Student demonstrates the beginning ability to establish, maintain, interpret, and monitor verbal, non-verbal, and written communication with special needs adults LEARNING STRATEGY EVIDENCE ACCOMPLISHMENT 2.
-Student demonstrates the beginning ability to utilize analytical and critical thinking as a professional and to apply this thinking by using evidence-informed practice.
-3. Student demonstrates a beginning ability to consciously assess one's own values and the these may have on the assessment process 4.
-Student is able to articulate the relationship between one's own values and social work/social justice values as they relate to human diversity and resource systems 5.
-The student understands the value systems that frame agency practice 6.
-The student articulates the role of the social work profession within the agency by demonstrating understanding 7.
-The student identifies social welfare policies and program that provide the underpinning of the agency in which s/he is placed

-8. Student demonstrates the ability to apply the principles of generalist social work practice 9.
-The student has the beginning ability to understand organizations and communities as multi- functional interdependent systems 10.
-Student demonstrates understanding of sources of human diversity and human vulnerability 11.
-Student demonstrates recognition of institutional racism, sexism, ageism, and structural oppression in communities and organizations 12.
-Student has a beginning understanding of the multi- determinants (biological, psychological, social structural and cultural sources) of behavior by reference to basic concepts from human physiology, psychology, sociology, political science, history, and economics 13.
-Student demonstrates the ability to recognize the stages of the life cycle associated with the agency population 14.
-The student demonstrates the ability to form a professional relationship
+COMPETENCY LEARNING STRATEGY EVIDENCE ACCOMPLISHMENT

+1. Student demonstrates the

+beginning ability to establish,

+maintain, interpret, and

+monitor verbal, non-verbal,

+and written communication

+with special needs adults

+2. Student demonstrates the

+beginning ability to utilize

+analytical and critical thinking

+as a professional and to apply

+this thinking by using

+evidence-informed practice

+3. Student demonstrates a

+beginning ability to

+consciously assess one's own

+values and the these may have

+on the assessment process

+4. Student is able to articulate

+the relationship between one's

+own values and social

+work/social justice values as

+they relate to human diversity

+and resource systems

+5. The student understands the

+value systems that frame

+agency practice

+6. The student articulates the

+role of the social work

+profession within the agency

+7. The student identifies social

+welfare policies and program

+that provide the underpinning

+of the agency in which s/he is

+placed

+8. Student demonstrates the

+ability to apply the principles

+of generalist social work

+practice

+9. The student has the

+beginning ability to

+understand organizations and

+communities as multi-

+functional interdependent

+systems

+10. Student demonstrates

+understanding of sources of

+human diversity and human

+vulnerability

+11. Student demonstrates

+understanding of the

+dimensions of diversity are

+understood as the

+intersectionality of factors

+including but not limited to

+age, caste, class, color, culture,

+disability and ability,

+ethnicity, gender, gender

+identity and expression,

+generational status,

+immigration status, legal

+status, marital status, political

+ideology, race, nationality,

+religion and spirituality, sex,

+sexual orientation, and tribal

+sovereign status

+12. Student demonstrates

+recognition of institutional

+racism, sexism, ageism, and

+structural oppression in

+communities and

+organizations

+13. Student has a beginning

+understanding of the multi-

+determinants (biological,

+psychological, social structural

+and cultural sources) of

+behavior by reference to basic

+concepts from human

+physiology, psychology,

+sociology, political science,

+history, and economics

+14. Student demonstrates the

+ability to recognize the stages

+of the life cycle associated

+with the agency population

+15. The student demonstrates

+the ability to form a

+professional relationship

+16. The student demonstrates

+skill in collecting data

+17. The student demonstrates

+professional behavior marked

+professional benavior market